ray-project/ray/doc/source/serve/multi-app.md

 ```

 :::{note}
-Notice that in the output of `serve status`, each deployment name has the application name as a prefix.
-At runtime, all deployments will have the application to which they belong prepended to their names.
+Notice that in the output of `serve status`, the prefix of each deployment name is the application name.
+At runtime, all deployments will have their corresponding application prepended to their names.
 :::

-## Inspecting Deeper
+## Inspect Deeper

-If you want more visibility into the applications running on the cluster, go to the Ray Serve dashboard at [`http://localhost:8265/#/serve`](http://localhost:8265/#/serve).
+For more visibility into the applications running on the cluster, go to the Ray Serve dashboard at [`http://localhost:8265/#/serve`](http://localhost:8265/#/serve).

 ### Serve Overview
 The top level view shows cluster-level information about Serve:

 ![serve-overview](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/system-level-options-dashboard.png)

-As well as all applications that are deployed on the Ray cluster:
+It also shows all applications that are deployed on the Ray cluster:

 ![applications](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/applications-dashboard.png)

 ### Application and its deployments
-Click into the first application, `app1`.
-You will see an overview of the application:
+Click into the first application, `app1` to see an overview of the application:

 ![application-overview](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/application-overview-dashboard.png)

-As well as the list of deployments under that application:
+It also shows the list of deployments under that application:

 ![deploymentsd](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/deployments-dashboard.png)

 ### Replicas
-Click the drop down arrow for the first deployment, `Adder`.
-You will see the list of replicas for that deployment:
+Click the drop down arrow for the first deployment, `Adder` to see the list of replicas for that deployment:

 ![replicas](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/replica-dashboard.png)

-Clicking into one of those replicas will then show you an overview of the replica as well as a list of actor tasks run on the replica actor:
+Click into one of the replicas to see an overview of the replica as well as a list of actor tasks run on the replica actor:

 ![replica-overview](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/multi-app/replica-overview-dashboard.png)

 ## New Multi-Application Config

-Let's use the config in the tutorial above as an example.
-In a multi-application config, the first section is cluster-level config options:
+Use the config from the above tutorial as an example.
+In a multi-application config, the first section is for cluster-level config options:
 ```yaml
 proxy_location: EveryNode
 http_options: